axiat/IRCRA/README.md

 Hi!

 This is the documentation of my recent program IRCRA, which stands for Intelligent Road Condition Report Application.
 The application implements the automatic detection of traffic violation/traffic volume and restore captured pictures in a mysql database.
 The program is directed by Prof. Qiang, Yang.
+To create the conda environment needed to run my project please open your shell and type in `conda env create -f environment.yml` and `conda activate PracticeA`

     While running my project, please note that the root directory is IRCRA/Proj instead of IRCRA(while importing python module)